Mistydz/DriversQuiz/README.md

 # DriversQuiz

 Have you ever wondered how much you know or remember about the rules of the road?
 Could You Pass the Driver's License Exam?
-Well now you can try this quick quiz to test your road sign knowledge, DriversQuiz is a that give you a score based on your decisions.
+Well now you can try this quick quiz to test your road sign knowledge, DriversQuiz give you a score based on your decisions.

 ### *Demo*